old-zet/kryptos-k4_vigenere-symmetry/README.md

 ## DISCUSSION
 More combinations of 'keyword' and 'start_pos' must be tested.

-KRYPTOS' K4 doesn't budge for now over 35 years, despite the efforts of thousands of cryptanalysts, mathematicians, and artists.
+Yet, KRYPTOS' K4 doesn't budge for now over 35 years, despite the efforts of thousands of cryptanalysts, mathematicians, and artists.
 It is a testament to poor ciphering decisions and the creator's amateurism.

 It will die out with its creator soon enough, he's 75 after all.
 Such flawed codes should be forgotten.